ashish-choudhari/weblog/_posts/2022-03-21-createing-CSV-row-buckets-of-n-rows.md

 GROUP BY a.bucket
 ~~~

-there is more pending creating sp to dynamically load table and some more to create dynammic SOAP body but will cover that later if it comes to that.
+there is more pending creating sp to dynamically load table

 Sources:
 [Source 1](https://asktom.oracle.com/pls/apex/f%3Fp%3D100:11:0::::P11_QUESTION_ID:9543894900346291667/)